SM 25x325 [2xM8] / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+They can also damage televisions, VCRs, computer monitors, and CRT displays.
 You should especially avoid placing neodymium magnets near electronic devices.

-Neodymium magnetic are highly fragile, and by joining them in an uncontrolled manner, they will break.
-Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
+Neodymium magnets are characterized by significant fragility.
+Neodymium magnets are made of metal and coated with a shiny nickel, but they are not as durable as steel.
 In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
 Protecting your eyes is crucial in such a situation.

 The magnet is coated with nickel - be careful if you have an allergy.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-To illustrate why neodymium magnets are so dangerous, read the article - How dangerous are very powerful neodymium magnets?.
+In order to illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are very strong neodymium magnets?.